Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Deformations of -calibrated submanifolds

-(2) Conversely, assume that $s$ is a Jacobi vector field on $L$.
-Since $L$ is $\varphi$-calibrated by Remark 2.3 in \cite{LV2017}, $s$ is an infinitesimal deformation of $L$ as a $\varphi$-calibrated submanifolds.
-This is the same to say that (\ref{eq:jacobi1}) holds for same $B$ and $\eps_0$.
-By Lemma \ref{lem:jacobi} this implies that $s \in J_{\hat \varphi} (L)$.
-This concludes the proof of Proposition \ref{prop:infinitesimal}. \end{proof}
+For the last statement, assume that $s$ is a Jacobi vector field on the $\varphi$-calibrated submanifold $L$.
+By Remark 2.3 in \cite{LV2017}, $s$ is an infinitesimal deformation of $L$ as a $\varphi$-calibrated submanifold.
+This is the same to say that (\ref{eq:jacobi1}) holds for some $B$ and $\eps_0$.
+By Lemma \ref{lem:jacobi}, this implies that $s \in J_{\hat \varphi} (L)$. \end{proof}

+Note that (\ref{eq:compareJ}) in case of hypothesis (2) in Proposition \ref{prop:infinitesimal} can also be seen by an argument along the lines of the proof of Theorem \ref{thm:crit}.